HUGE Sign-on Bonus: Lyft Driver Promo Code

 Whether you’re a teacher looking for a summer job or a full time employee with extra money on your mind, claiming a Lyft sign-up bonus is a great way to earn some extra cash.

 Lyft is giving away some great bonuses that are too big to miss.
 Weekly guarantees in some cities are as high as $2,500 (read more about that here), so believe us when we say this company isn’t messing around.

 In this post, we’ll show you everything you need to know about sign up bonuses, including a tutorial about how to claim the driver guarantees and promotions.

 But before we get started, make sure you have the most important part of your bonus: a Lyft driver promo code.

-If you’re looking to make extra money working your own hours, then sign up to drive using our referral link below to receive a cash bonus worth thousands.
+If you’re looking to make extra money working your own hours, then becoming a Lyft driver using our referral link below to receive a cash bonus worth thousands.

 **Please note: bonus amounts vary by city and are subject to Lyft’s official terms and conditions.

 Now that’s out of the way, let’s dive right in.